iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> Too slow to react.
+The app is only as good as the data it has to work with.
+I got a notification I should isolate for -6 days (yes minus 6 days) it took that long for the data to be made available to the app...<br> :date: __2021-04-13 11:47:25__

 > It doesn't provide any live longer Information.<br> :date: __2021-04-06 11:13:28__

 > Twice in three days I was contacted to isolate for 10 days despite never being in anyone's company inside or out within two meters I haven't even been near my own family.
 If passing someone on a pavement within seconds triggers the app for you to isolate then what's the point?
 They sell coffee at a door where people congregate on a pavement less than two meters to get past?<br> :date: __2021-03-13 10:03:34__